s0raLin/scargo/README.md

 sinter run --lib
 ```

-- Without arguments: Runs the main file specified in `Sinter.toml`
+- Without arguments: Runs the main file specified in `project.toml`
 - With a file path: Runs the specified Scala file
 - `--lib`: Forces library mode (compile only, no execution)